tnamgia76-debug/Blockchain---Workshop/lab04.md

 ## Q1.
 Proof-of-Work Target

-The target has roughly **19 leading zero hexadecimal digits**, which corresponds to about **76 leading zero bits** because each hexadecimal digit represents 4 bits.
-Therefore, finding one valid block header requires roughly **2^76 hash attempts on average**.
+The target has roughly 19 leading zero hexadecimal digits, which corresponds to about 76 leading zero bits because each hexadecimal digit represents 4 bits.
+Therefore, finding one valid block header requires roughly 2^76 hash attempts on average.

 ## Q2.
 Why is PoW verification much faster than finding a valid block?